Wernfried/xml-twig/README.md

 In XPath, there are seven kinds of nodes: `element`, `attribute`, `text`, `namespace`, `processingInstruction`, `comment`, and `root`.
 XML documents are treated as trees of nodes.
 These types are well explained in [W3Schools: Introduction to XML](https://www.w3schools.com/xml/xml_whatis.asp)

+### Namespaces

+When the XML-Files uses [Namespaces](https://www.w3schools.com/xml/xml_namespaces.asp) then you can address the elements as they appear in the file, for example `cd:data`.
+With option `{ namespaces : true }` you will get access to the {Elt.namespace} property.

 * **root**: The topmost element of the tree